 It’s an understandable misconception.
 The “lights, camera, action” aspect of production is definitely more exciting and glamorous than a colorist sitting in front of a computer trying to get the skin tones just right.
 But for me, the editing room is where most of the magic happens.
 That’s where I really get my first objective view of what I shot, and the story starts to take shape.

 What was your starting point in music?

 I started playing drums when I was 13.
-Shout out to my parents for buying my first drum set and enduring a hyperactive teenager learning to play the loudest instrument of all time.
+Shout-out to my parents for buying my first drum set and enduring a hyperactive teenager learning to play the loudest instrument of all time.

 In college, I picked up the guitar after realizing that playing death metal drums in a dorm room was somewhat frowned upon.
-And that’s been sort of my dominant instrument ever since.
+And that’s sort of been my dominant instrument ever since.

 How do you balance all of your creative endeavors?

 I’ll let you know if I ever figure out how to do that.
 Working full-time for Output doesn’t leave me a lot of time for other projects, but when I have time I shoot comedy sketches with my buddies at That’s What’s Up Comedy, which is always a blast.

 I’m currently editing a short horror film, which is super fun.
 I love bouncing around between different genres because it keeps me engaged.
 For instance, documentary-style editing is very structured and informative, whereas narrative is just pure emotion.